pachyderm/docs/content/latest/how-tos/s3-gateway-operations/create-bucket.md

 seriesPart:
 ---

-Call the **create an S3 bucket** command on your S3 client to create a branch in a Pachyderm repository.
+Call the **create an S3 bucket** command on your S3 client to create a branch in a MLDM repository.
 For example, let's create the `master` branch of the repo `foo` in project `bar`.

 {{<stack type="wizard" >}}